kubedb/docs/docs/guides/elasticsearch/search-guard/configuration.md

 Use this Secret `config-elasticsearch-auth` in `spec.databaseSecret` field of your Elasticsearch object.

-## Create a Elasticsearch database
+## Create an Elasticsearch database

 Below is the Elasticsearch object created in this tutorial.